What is H1B Visa?

 H1B visa status can be initially permitted for up to three years, and can further be extended for another three years.
 According to USCIS regulations, a foreign worker under the H1B visa status can remain in the U.S. for a maximum amount of six years.

 After that time, the individual must remain outside the United States for an aggregate of one year before another H1B petition can be approved.
 An employer, however, can only request a total of 3 years extension on any given H petition.
-Extensions beyond 6 years are possible in limited circumstances depending on certain situation which we will discuss further.
+H1b extension after 6 years are possible in limited circumstances depending on certain situation which we will discuss further.

 Final Rules by USCIS: